-2.1 Power Supply Unit - Component Layout
+2.1 Power Supply Unit - Component Layout (see image above)

-The PSU is located in the front offside bed box or is mounted into furniture.
+The PSU is located in the wardrobe.

 2.2 Activating the System

 The EC600 system has a shutdown feature that can be used when the vehicle is in storage.
 This allows the leisure electronics to be turned off when not required to save battery power.
 When in the off state the alarm and tracking system supplies are still active, all other supplies are turned off.